Great migration

 Email us today to get on the wait list for 2027.
 Here’s the link to our desk.

-And if you’re not into “Dad jokes,” don’t click this.
+And if you’re not into “Dad jokes,” don’t click this, go to this post instead: Redefining the Spotted Hyena: Nature’s Misunderstood Genius.

 Wildebeests of the Ngorongoro Crater: Why they Never Leave